-In the foodservice industry, adopting a pricing and spending approach grounded in customer segmentation is a best practice.
+A best practice in the foodservice industry is to embrace a pricing and spending approach grounded in customer segmentation.

 Using customer segmentation, companies drive